Succulents are incredible plants: decorative, relatively easy to care for.

 Plagues and diseases

 Bacterial wilt is a disease transmitted by insects that causes the breakdown and collapse of succulent.

 Cochineals are a type of pest that causes succulents to lose their health.

-To treat this problem with pests, the easiest is to buy a specific fertilizer for this type of pest and follow the packaging specifications.
+To treat this problem, the easiest way is to buy a specific fertilizer for this type of pest and follow the packaging specifications.

 What I can recommend is that you try to buy the fertilizer with fewer chemicals you find, to avoid possible burns in the plant.